diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 === Dependencies

-As mentioned, #TheTool is able to detect which dependencies are needed for a given project and install them before performing taint analysis.
+As mentioned, #TheTool is able to detect which dependencies are needed for a given project and can install them before performing taint analysis.
 While Pysa can work without installing the dependencies of the project being analysed, it benefits from more information